SvetlanaRedkina/Web-Data-Extraction/README.md

   style="width: 230px; height: 130px">
 # Web Data Extraction

-If you like me love working with data, then you might be interested 👀 how to extract data for Analysis in an efficient and fast way.
+If you, like me, love working with data, then you might be interested about 👀 how to extract data for Analysis in an efficient and fast way.

-With the help of web scraping, you can extract data from a website, no matter how large is the data, on your computer 💻.
+With the help of web scraping, you can extract data from a website, no matter how large the data is on your computer 💻.

 For this project, I use Python's 🐍 Scrapy.